 In his 2002 speech before the United Nations to mark the 5th anniversary of the Rio de Janeiro Earth Summit (1992), former American President, Bill Clinton, made the salient point that: “In our era, the environment has moved to the top of the international agenda because how well a nation honours it will have an impact for good or ill, felt across the globe.
 Preserving the resources we share is crucial not only for the quality of our environment and health, but to maintain stability and peace within nations and among them”.
 However, Nigerians are showing increasing concern over environmental sanitation and waste management practices, a sore point in the country’s national development efforts.
 Many experts believe the issue rather is about non-management or wrong approaches to solid and hazardous waste handling methods.
 This national malady is considered a near-fatal threat to the health, economy and ecology of the nation.
 Most foreign visitors frown at dumpsites by Nigerians because the country for now cannot boast of any public “engineered landfill”.

 Finally, as part of efforts to improve on environmental sanitation in Delta State, the government should urgently and holistically address the issue of devastating erosion menace in some towns like Ubulu-Uku in Aniocha South Local government and Agbor, administrative headquarters of Ika South Local government among other towns.

-is a mass communications scholar from first degree to doctoral level, public affairs analyst and currently, Head, Academic and Physical Planning (A&PP) at the Petroleum Training Institute (PTI), Effurun, Delta State.
-(08036724193)
+Charles Ikedikwa Soeze is a mass communication scholar from first degree to doctoral level, a public relations expert and Assistant Director (Administration)/ Head, Academic and Physical Planning (A&PP) at the Petroleum Training Institute (PTI), Effurun, Delta State, Nigeria.
+(08036724193).